vitalets/playwright-bdd/README.md

 ## Get started

-1. Create the following Playwright config in project root:
+1. Create the following Playwright config in the project root:
    ```js
    // playwright.config.js
    import { defineConfig } from '@playwright/test';